simonmichael/hledger_site/src/doc.md

 ## Cookbook

-The Cookbook is all the other hledger docs, notes and tips gathered on this site and from elsewhere.
+All the other docs, notes and tips gathered on this site.
 See also the more generic [Plain Text Accounting Cookbook](https://plaintextaccounting.org/Cookbook).

 ### USING HLEDGER: